Do you remember how you chose your current account?

 Bank of Ireland’s sweetener for its current account holders is a little different.

-The bank is offering 2% cashback to all new mortgage customers, but if you have a current account, you can get 3% back after five years of mortgage repayments.
+The bank is offering 2% cashback to all new mortgage customers, but if you have a current account, you can get an additional 1% back after five years of mortgage repayments.

 So, on a €300,000 mortgage, that’s a total of €9,000 cash, €3,000 of which is only available to current account customers.